stevendonkoh/NovaMart-Retail-Sales-Analysis/README.md

 I'm currently building practical projects in:

-Excel
+Excel,
-Google Sheets
+Google Sheets,
-SQL
+SQL,
-Power BI
+Power BI,
 Python

 My goal is to develop strong technical and analytical skills that allow me to solve real-world business problems using data.